02asmita/machine-learning/overview.md

 # 2. Text Analytics Exercise

-### "Identify the entity, features and topics in the 'Comments Data' or "Twitter Data" within your text data"
+### "Identify the entity, features & topics in the 'Comments' data or 'Twitter #machine learning' data"

 - **Frame**: What are the comments you are trying to understand?
 - **Acquire, Refine, Explore**: Do Wordcloud, Lemmatization, Part of Speech Analysis, and Entity Chunking